Kaysims/Grip-Club/README.md

     * The contact page also has a dropdown for the user to select why they are contacting the club and a textarea for them to write a message.
     * A submit button allows users to submit the form, but only if all sections are filled in.
 * ### Thank you pop up:
     * This pop up shows when a user has submitted a form.
-It will thank them for contacting Grip Club and let the user know that someone will get back to them
+It will thank them for contacting Grip Club and let the user know that someone will get back to them.

 * ### Info section:
     * The info section provides important information about the clubs location, prices and times that they are open and closed.